 Want to record lectures and interviews on the go?
 The good news is, you don’t have to use a full-blown computer to do some basic or even moderate level of audio editing or create your own music.
-There are several different powerful apps for android to edit audio on day to day basis or on the go.
-To get you started, today, we’re going to look at some of the best audio editing applications you can try on Android.
+There are several different powerful apps for both Android and iOS to edit audio on the go.
+We’re going to look at some of the best audio editing apps you can try on Android.
+Let’s Begin.

-Voice PRO is one of the most popular apps that is filled with features.
-Using Voice PRO you can record your voice or music in 100 different formats with up to 320kbps bit rate and up to 48000 HZ sample rate.
+With Voice PRO, you can record your voice or music in 100 different formats with up to 320kbps bitrate and up to 48000 Hz sample rate.
 In fact, you can even encode the audio file in 8 or 16 bytes and register them in Mono or Stereo formats.
 Other features of the app include but not limited to backup and restore recording files from cloud services like Google Drive, Dropbox, etc., ability to add real-time background music to your recordings, mix and merge recordings in any format, ability to remove vocals, file conversion, support for encryption, call recording, ability to tag certain parts of the music, earphone control to micromanage background effects, etc.

 Price: Voice PRO is a completely paid app ($12.99).
 But, thanks to Google Play return policy, if you don’t like the app, you can still return it within 2 hours from the time of purchase.

-If you want to, you can even connect to USB audio interfaces and record/edit audio files from there.
-However, this feature requires additional in-app purchase.
+If you want to, you can even connect to USB mic and record/edit audio files from there.
+However, this feature requires an additional in-app purchase.

 Price: Just like Voice PRO, Audio Evolution Mobile Studio is a completely paid app.
 You can purchase the app directly from the Play Store for $6.99.
 The good thing is, there is a free trial available with limited functionality so that you can give the app a test drive before buying.